Chris1320/SetupGuides/Operating Systems/Arch Linux/Contents/System Installation.md

 exit
 ```

-> If you are having problems turning on your wireless NIC, make sure that it is not being soft-blocked by `rfkill`.
+> [!TIP] If you are having problems turning on your wireless NIC, make sure that it is not being soft-blocked by `rfkill`.

 To make sure that you have an internet connection, ping the Arch Linux website.